Install

 Install kgateway

-Install the open source kgateway project in your Kubernetes cluster.
+Install kgateway in your Kubernetes cluster.
+Choose from the following installation options:

 kubectl apply -f https://github.com/kubernetes-sigs/gateway-api/releases/download/v1.2.1/standard-install.yaml